MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mdo-email-entity-page.md

 - Sender Policy Framework (**SPF**):  Describes results for SPF check for the message.
 Possible values can be:
   - Pass (IP address): The SPF check for the message passed and includes the sender's IP address.
 The client is authorized to send or relay email on behalf of the sender's domain.
-  - Fail (IP address): The SPF check for the message failed and includes the sender's IP address.
+  - Fail (IP address): The SPF check for the message failed, and includes the sender's IP address.
 This is sometimes called hard fail.
   - Softfail (reason): The SPF record designated the host as not being allowed to send but is in transition.
   - Neutral: The SPF record explicitly states that it does not assert whether the IP address is authorized to send.
   - None: The domain doesn't have an SPF record, or the SPF record doesn't evaluate to a result.